 GoogleVR | 100 | 1 |

-This way, you can control the display quality through the standardized value of vr.PixelDensity
+This way, you can control display quality by adjusting the standardized value of vr.PixelDensity

 .